Latest Oasis (ROSE) News Update

 TLDR

-ROSE is caught between a promising tech narrative and recent price jitters.
+ROSE is caught between technical tension at a key level and a rising narrative as privacy-first AI infrastructure.
 Here’s what’s trending:

 Deep Dive